 At Little Chicken, our mission is to create authentic, fun and impactful games that enrapture the player!

-How would you describe your new mobile game, REKT!, to people who haven’t played it yet?
+How would you describe REKT! to people who haven’t played it yet?

 REKT! is a short burst of pure adrenaline.
 It’s like the ultimate skateboarding game meets cars.
 You get to kickflip a car and do a lot of crazy stunts to rack up points for the ultimate high-score.
 By doing this you unlock a whole set of cars, each tuned to a different playstyle.